 With proper preparation and a positive attitude, there are many opportunities for people with prosthetic legs to enjoy swimming and other water activities.

-From prosthetic limbs to insulin pumps, swimming with medical equipment can be a challenge.
+Swimming with medical equipment, from prosthetic limbs to insulin pumps, can be challenging.
 Discover the best practices for swimming with an insulin pump and enjoy the water safely.

 Frequently Asked Questions